kubewarden/community/general-technical-questions.md

 - **Website:** https://kubewarden.io
 - **Date Updated:** 2025-04-24
 - **Template Version:** v1.0
-- **Description:** Kubewarden is a universal policy engine for Kubernetes.
-Its mission is simplifying the adoption of policy-as-code and it aims to be the Universal Policy Engine for Kubernetes.
+- **Description:** Kubewarden is a Kubernetes Policy Engine.
+It aims to be the Universal Policy Engine for Kubernetes, simplifying the adoption of 'policy-as-code'.

 ## Day 0 - Planning Phase